RetroPie/mame4all-pi/readme.txt

 *KNOWN PROBLEMS*

   * Not perfect sound or incomplete in some games.
 Sometimes simply quiting a game and restarting can fix the sound - believe this is due to ALSA Pi driver bugs.
 Additionally try removing pulseaudio to improve sound problems.
   * Make sure nothing is running in the background.
-Best to run in the console instead of X-Windows.
-But if experiencing black screen in the console, try running in X-Windows or downgrading to an earlier version of Raspbian.
+For best performance run in the console instead of X-Windows.
+But if experiencing black screen in the console, try running in X-Windows or use the console overscan settings above.
   * The SDL input drivers are a little buggy, if input suddenly stops, reboot the Pi.
   * Slow playability in modern games.
   * Memory leaks.
 In case of errors/crashes reboot your Pi.